Katapult Pro Make Ready Manual

 When the Make Ready View is turned on in Photos, you will see the markers on the photos change colors.

 Green - The item is not in violation.

 Red - The item is in violation.

 When you look at a pole or midspan, you will notice there are two sides of the photo.
-The right hand side is the existing state, and the left hand side is the proposed state of the pole.
+The right-hand side is the existing state, and the left-hand side is the proposed state of the pole.
 This is why the proposed wire will be contained on the left side of the photo.

 Because make ready is all about what you will be proposing, all moves will be done using the left side of the photo.
-So you will be interacting with the handles to the left that contain the heights of attachment in parenthesis.
+So you will be interacting with the handles to the left that contain the heights of attachments in parenthesis.